-Effective analytics support for managerial decisions entails thorough understanding of the managerial issues involved, identification of the relevant data sources and analytical techniques, understanding of how to set up and perform the required analysis and then communicating the business implications of the findings to the managerial team.
-The core courses in the Management Analytics major will expose the students to a variety of key analytical techniques, as well as to managerial issues these techniques can be effectively applied to.
+The core courses in the Data Analytics and Modeling emphasis will develop your understanding of data analytics and modeling techniques, as well as applying these techniques in effective analytics support for managerial decisions, thorough understanding of the managerial issues involved, identification of the relevant data sources and analytical techniques, understanding of how to set up and perform the required analysis and then communicating the business implications of the findings to the managerial team.

 "Our MBA program is at the forefront of education, integrating model-based problem solving, innovation, and leadership."

 - Tiff Macklem, former Dean, Rotman School of Management

 The key techniques underlying effective analytic modeling for decision support, including optimization and simulation models are developed in Analytics for Decision-Making, with applications of these techniques drawn from a variety of functional areas.
 The key aspects of predictive analytics modeling, including data modeling and transformation, classical data analysis techniques such as Regression and Logistics Regression, as well as a variety of Machine Learning techniques, are covered in the core courses.
 A range of more specialized applications of analytics to specific managerial problems, ranging from pricing to sports analytics are covered in the elective courses.

 Requirements to complete the emphasis in Data Analytics and Modeling

 Complete five half courses (2.5 FCEs) with at least two half courses (1.0 FCE) from the list of main courses.
 See the Registrar's Office for more detailed information.

 - Data and Information Management